wardou2/svelte-ribs-library/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Dev Log (Notes to Self, such as it is)

+### 2022_03_23

+Basic flow for local development seems to be:

+-   link SRL package to app by running `npm link` in the `/package` directory.
+Run `npm link svelte-ribs-library` in the app directory root.
+Develop away.
+Changes happen automatically.
+Sweet.
+-   TODO: Figure out minutiae of actually publishing this